pedro-mendonca/Translation-Tools/readme.txt

 *   .mo (binary translation files)
 *   .json (JavaScript translation files)

+### WordPress Translations tests and info in Site Health ###

+Check your WordPress core translations in Site Health tests page.

+The Site Health debug info shows the selected site and user languages, including multiple languages from the plugin Preferred Languages.

 == Frequently Asked Questions ==

 = Where can I find the full list of WordPress Locales? =